Or3stis/apparatus/README.md

 [electron](http://electron.atom.io/) and
 [sigma.js](http://sigmajs.org/).

-The application is still in prototyping stage, which means all of functionality is being added with each commit, along with massive changes in about everything.
+The application is still in prototyping stage, which means a lot of functionality is being added with each commit, along with massive changes in about everything.